Throw a Holiday Party on a Budget

 More ideas for easy sparkles

--- Holiday-theme props Drag out the storage tubs filled with ceramic Santas, nutcrackers and other holiday knickknacks normally reserved for mantels and shelves.
-Try scattering some across a buffet table or clustering them on a dinner table.
+• Holiday-theme props Drag out the storage tubs filled with ceramic Santas, nutcrackers and other holiday knickknacks normally reserved for mantels and shelves.
+Scatter some across a buffet table or cluster on a dinner table.